JustinPeng13/RaceSG/README.md

 ![RoadSG Logo](src/assets/roadsg-logo.png)

 RoadSG is an exhilarating race-meets-geocaching app designed to unlock the hidden wonders of Singapore.
 Whether you're a local or a tourist, this app provides an extraordinary way to discover the cultural gems, breathtaking sights, and captivating stories of this vibrant city-state.
 Get ready to embark on an unforgettable journey and redefine how you explore Singapore.
+You can read more about our [Business Proposal](Proposal.pdf) here.

 ## Features